abelardopardo/ontask_b/README.md

 - Execution of plugins to process and modify workflow data.

 - Authentication through LTI, LDAP, Shibboleth

+- Support for internationalization (initial versions for Spanish and Chinese)

 **For a detailed description of the tool, how to install it, and how to use it check the [OnTask Documentation](https://abelardopardo.github.io/ontask_b)**.